Peter Gassner

 Peter P. Gassner (born February 26, 1965) is the CEO and co-founder of Veeva, a company supporting processes in the pharmaceutical industry.
 With a net worth of US $5.25 billion, he is ranked 494th by Bloomberg on the list of billionaires worldwide.
 He is a member of the board of directors of Zoom Video Communications.

 Early life

 Gassner grew up in Portland, Oregon, the son of Swiss immigrants.
 His father owned a machine shop.
 Peter is the third of six children.
 When he was 8 years old, he worked as a paperboy.
 He later worked mowing lawns, in a restaurant, and then, in high school, he had a roofing business.
 In high school, he was also captain of the wrestling team.
 A math teacher recommended that he take a computer science class, which influenced his career.

 Gassner kept starting and stopping college, taking extended breaks in Hawaii, Australia, and Thailand, where he worked as a trekking guide.

-When he was 21 years old, he was robbed of all his belongings while hitchhiking through Malaysia.

 He earned a degree in computer science from Oregon State University in 1989.